 Rick's Free Auto Repair Advice

-Gasket material and gasket adhesives can be difficult to remove.
+Gasket residue and gasket adhesives can be difficult to remove.
 In the old days you probably used a sharp scraper or even razor blade scrapers, and then you finished it off with a rotary scrubbing disc.
 Use any of those methods on a modern aluminum engine and you can seriously damage the metals surfaces.
 In other words, ban all of those from your tool box.
-Here are the best ways to remove gaskets and gasket residue from a modern aluminum engine.
+Here are the best ways to remove a gasket and gasket residue from a modern aluminum engine.

 How to remove paper and rubber gaskets

-Use a safety scraper to remove the gasket material
+Use a safety scraper to remove the material

 Safety scrapers hold a hard rigid scraper blade that looks just like a razor blade.
 They’re made from a very hard plastic but they won’t gouge the soft aluminum.